Xiaoxianyue/Xiaoxianyue.github.io/src/zh/Computer_Vision/conclude.md

     Visual vacabulary is a collection of local features.
 They often are extracted by clustering.
 A visual word corresponds to a cluster center.

 -  Quantize the features using visual vacabulary.
 Using k-clustering.
-Compute the minimum
+Compute the minimum sum of squared Euclidean distances between a local feature and its nearest cluster center.
 - Represent the image by the frequencies of visual words

-### 2. *image classification
+### 2. image classification

 - Data collections.
 Collect and Label images in corresponding classes (grass, people, building…).